 We’re going to get a little nit-picky with spelling here, so bear with us: squalane oil is the hydrogenated byproduct of squalene oil.
-That vowel switch is important, since squalene is a natural substance that’s produced within your body, and it works to maintain your moisture and hydration levels.
-This antioxidant is a superstar because it neutralizes environmental damages to our skin, serving as an effective anti-aging agent.
+That vowel switch is important, since squalene is a natural substance that’s produced within your body, and it works to maintain moisture and hydration within your skin.
+This antioxidant is a superstar because it neutralizes environmental damages and serves as an effective anti-ager for your skin.

 Dr. Seema Sarin from EHE Health explains the amount of squalene oil made and retained by our bodies naturally declines by the time we reach our 30s.
 So, when squalene is hydrogenated by chemists, it turns into squalane oil and can be used on its own or within everyday products applied topically, in an effort to prevent fine lines and wrinkles.

 To create this oil, many manufacturers will use the squalene oil found in olives, sugarcane, wheat germ, rice bran and palm trees, making it one of the leading organic ways to fight the aging process, according to board certified dermatologist Dr. Ellen Marmur.

 While some people are into injectables and chemical-laden anti-aging products, others choose the all-natural route.
 If you’re in the latter group, there are multiple ways to incorporate squalane into your routine, as advised by experts.
 However, it is important to note that this oil is still being researched, so not all claims are fully backed by science.

 In 2004 (yep, a while ago), 20 people suffering from a chronic itching condition from kidney disease were split into two groups.
 One half was given a mixture that contained vitamin E, aloe vera and squalane oil twice a day for two weeks.
 The other half was given a placebo.
 The group that had the squalane mixture did notice significant improvements in itching and redness, but since it’s only a pool of 20 people, it’s a tough resolution to make.